SOsintOps/Speculator-Project/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the project.

 ## License
-This project is under investigation for appropriate licensing.
 Use it at your own risk.

 ## Disclaimer
 This script is provided "as-is" without any warranties.
 It is a development version intended for testing purposes only.
 Use it responsibly and at your own risk.